 Risk-free investments are nearly impossible to find.
-Even traditional risk-free investments such as certificates of deposit or government bonds pay a negative rate of return once inflation is factored in, creating a unique risk all of their own
+Even supposedly low-risk investments such as certificates of deposit or government bonds have a negative return after accounting for inflation, which presents a new risk in itself.

 Today, a growing number of investors are considering private equity real estate as a way to increase the returns on capital invested.
 As of the time of this writing, asset classes such as multifamily and industrial have outperformed in most markets and have a low correlation to the ups and downs of the stock market that prudent investors look for.